GEEGEE1205/My-IncubatorHub-Project_1/README.md

  - Product Count
  - Count of Products >= 50% discount
  - Numbers of Products with <1000 Reviews
- - Top 5 Products
+ - Top Product
- - Products with Highest Avg.
+ - Product with Highest Avg.
 Rating
- - Products with Highest No. of Reviews
+ - Product with Highest No. of Reviews
- - Products with Highest Discount
+ - Product with Highest Discount

 ---